HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/creating-manual-options.md

 Once you save a purchase option, it will become active.
 Ensure you’re working on a draft product if you would like to make the option available at a later date.
 :::

-### Enable regular buy now option if Downpay purchase options exist on a product
+### Disable regular buy now option if Downpay purchase options exist on a product

 :::info Note
 Downpay purchase options are only available for certain sales channels and payment methods that are listed on [this page](https://help.shopify.com/en/manual/products/purchase-options/subscriptions/setup#subscription-products) under **Eligibility requirements**.
 If you choose to only use Downpay purchase options, your customers may lose the ability to purchase these products on unsupported channels and payment methods.